-COMM234 Film Genres
+COMM234 Film Genres 3 credits

 This course examines the development and significance of the concept of genre as it informs film.
 Fundamental aspects of film theory, such as narrative, auteurism, reception, frames of recognition, pleasures, and the Gaze will be discussed.
-Prerequisite: COMM130.
+Addresses GLE Learning Outcomes Art and Design (AD), (OC) Oral Communication and (CV) Creative Thinking.